ryanrudolfoba/SecureBootForSteamDeck/README.md

     Secure Boot - this will still show DISABLED.
 Reboot for the changes to take effect.

-    Vendory keys - this now shows we are using microsoft keys.
+    Vendor keys - this now shows we are using microsoft keys.

 ## Instructions - use mokutil to query the keys